xiongrxchn/IntelBri.github.io/index.md

 #### Patrolman system desgin

 We design the Patrolman system, using Raspberry Pi to detect and report road potholes with their georeferenced locations.
 The system consists of a mobile platform (we use the toy car in the experiments), an MPU-6050 accelerometer, and a GPS sensor.
-Also, we use the power bank to supply the power of the system.
+Also, we use the power bank to provide the power of the system.

 ![](Images/car0.png)

 #### Indoor testing results

-For the indoor experiments, the adopted sensors communicate the collected vibration data to the PC via a Wi-Fi router.
+For the indoor experiments, the adopted sensors communicate the captured accelerometer signals to the computer through Wi-Fi.

 ![](Images/equip.png)

-Test results of the Z-axis acceleration show significant patterns when the car crosses over the road obstacle compared to the smooth road surface.
+The Z-axis acceleration shows significant patterns when the car crosses over the road obstacle contrasted to the smooth road surface.

 ![](Images/mpu_indoor_test.png)